 - How happy were you with the demonstration, plant tour, and/or company you’re working with?
 Trusting your gut is vital on both sides.

 By this point, you are probably confident who the winning company is.
 Now you will want to do additional research to determine if the “winning” software solution is sold through a partner, reseller, or original developer.
 Here you will want to ask about some of the finer details, so you are not shocked when you come to Step 6.
-Along the line of questions to ask, I recommend questions related to the implementation timeline, number of licenses, payment terms and structure of payments, company’s reputation, maintenance, service options, upgrades, additional modules to efficiently/effectively run your new software solution, and support availability and access.
+Along the line of questions to ask, I recommend questions related to the implementation timeline, number of licenses, payment terms and structure of payments, company’s reputation, maintenance, service options, upgrades, additional modules to efficiently/effectively run your new flat glass, window, or door fabrication software solution as well as support availability and access.

 Building off these questions, I advise you to think about the hardware and computer needs to run your chosen software solution.
 This vital component (your hardware) will ensure that your new software solution functions optimally.
 When thinking about hardware needs, don’t just take into consideration your new software solution, but also all software tied into the hardware, such as your email system, telephone system, etc. Along these lines, I recommend asking the following questions: